 According to the New Statistical Account of Scotland (1845, reference below), “There is a blank in the baptismal registers from 30th July 1710 till 1748, and in the marriage registers from 22nd July 1707 till the year 1750.”
 The problem with this long gap in records (about 38 years) is that family trees leading to Rothiemay stop short of connecting to each other.
 Following the gap in parish records, there were Lobbans living in at least 12 places in Rothiemay (marked with red boxes on map below).

 However, if all the people in Rothiemay before the gap are now shown to be related, then most of the families present after the gap must also be connected back to Andrew.
 Many of the families, derived from records of baptisms, consist of snippets with parents and one or more children, but no further lines of descent.
 Sydney has such a group in his “Alex & Ann Lobban Rothiemay” fragment, and four baptisms in his “Katie (Marnoch)” tree occurred in Rothiemay.
-There is also for Huntly (St. Margaret’s Parish) from Alan Rudge’s book (pp. 65-66) baptisms of four children during 1754 to 1761 to Lewis Loban and Helen Grant in Huntly, and Lewis’ death by apoplexy in 1769, but of these events only the death is in Scotland’sPeople.
+There is also for Huntly (St. Margaret’s Parish) from Alan Rudge’s book (pp. 65-66) baptisms of four children during 1754 to 1761 to Lewis Loban and Helen Grant, and Lewis’ death by apoplexy in 1769, but of these events only the death is in Scotland’sPeople.
 We have no further records of this family.
 Rudge also lists six children born to George Loban and May Garden during 1763 to 1775 from the same records; again these do not appear online.

 Search for a test marker for BY227100 or FT14993

 We had hoped that the shared marker could be used for a specific test for this group, but by bad luck the base sequence around the marker is identical to another fragment of Y-DNA, so that any hook (technically, a primer) that could pull out our marker would also pull out the other fragment, giving false positives.
-We hope to find another shared marker from Y700 tests.
+Even with additional test results that is still the case as of March 2020.

 - Summary of families in descendants of Andrew Loban